 - Location: 6 km outside Queenstown, off Glenorchy Rd.
 On the road from Queenstown to Glenorchy, branch off into Moke Lake Rd and follow 4 km of gravel road until you reach Moke Lake.

-- Facilities: long-drop toilets; no picnic tables or shelters; water from stream.
+- Facilities: long-drop toilets; no picnic tables or shelters; water from the stream.

-- Notes: no dogs allowed; medium sized campground; no ranger on site; self-registration box at entrance.
+- Notes: no dogs allowed; medium-sized campground; no ranger on site; the self-registration box at the entrance.